Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 The incidence of hepatoblastoma increases 1,000-fold to 10,000-fold in infants and children with Beckwith-Wiedemann syndrome.[

 Beckwith-Wiedemann syndrome is most commonly caused by epigenetic changes and is sporadic.
-The syndrome may also be caused by genetic mutations and be familial.
+The syndrome may also be caused by genetic variants and be familial.
 Either mechanism can be associated with an increased incidence of embryonal tumors, including Wilms tumor and hepatoblastoma.[

 To detect abdominal malignancies at an early stage, all children with Beckwith-Wiedemann syndrome or isolated hemihyperplasia undergo regular screening for multiple tumor types by abdominal ultrasonography.[